DmitrySemikin/skinny-cat/development_log.md

 Continue implementation.
 First try to implement views and view controllers.

+# 2022-07-30, 19-51

+Last time I implemented the layouts of all main views.

+This time I want to start with the view controllers (and probably with feature controllers and persistence controllers).

+But first I will write some ideas about using JPA.

+# 2022-08-02, 19-23

+Now the thoughts about JPA are written (in some form).
+I can start with the implementation of the feature controllers and persistence controllers.

 # TODO:

 - describe my thought about the using JPA in "thoughts" directory in separate document.